bitcrowd/tickety-tick/README.md

 3. Build releases for Chrome and Firefox (see above)
 4. Draft a [new release on GitHub](https://github.com/bitcrowd/tickety-tick/releases/new)
 5. Add package bundles to your new release
-6. Publish release in Chrome and Mozilla stores
+6. Publish release in Chrome and Mozilla stores (credentials and details in 1password)

 ## Insights